KnudsenMorten/AzLogDcrIngestPS/README.md

 The Log Ingestion API replaces the legacy method called Log Analytics Data Collector API (or Azure Monitor HTTP Data Collector API or my short name for it "MMA-method")

-> Don't let yourself be confused, when you are searching the internet for 'Azure Monitor HTTP Data Collector' and it comes up saying it is in **public preview**.
-It is <ins>still the legacy API</ins> which will be **replaced** by Log Ingestion API.

-> Product team quotes: “Data Collector API was never officially released or considered "complete”.
-We are going to update Data Collector API documentation as part of its deprecation cycle”

 ClientInspector uses several functions within the Powershell module, **AzLogDcIngestPS**, to handle source data adjustsments to **remove "noice" in data**, to **remove prohibited colums in tables/DCR** - and support needs for **transparency** with extra insight like **UserLoggedOn**, **CollectionTime**, **Computer**: